digital-methods/recreationalmarijuana/index.md

 # Recreational Marijuana

-## Recreational Marijuana Proposition's in California and Arizona (2016)
+## Recreational Marijuana Propositions in California and Arizona (2016)
 ### The Marijuana Debate Through the Analysis of Local Newspapers

 ![Proposition 205 in Arizona & Proposition 64 in California]({{ site.url }}/recreationalmarijuana/assets/images/Page 6 PDF Weed.pdf)